-One of the most common foot deformities that we see in our office is the bunion deformity.
+One of the most common foot deformities that we see at FAANT is the bunion deformity.
 This deformity affects the great toe, which will deviate towards the lesser toes.
 This results in a large bump to the foot at the base of the great toe, as well as pressure between the great toe and second toe.

 Surgery is required to correct deformity, as no conservative therapy has been proven to reduce deformity.
 For surgery to be performed, pain with this deformity should be present.

 - To the great toe joint.
-The angel of the great toe can make the toe bend improperly or not all leading to pain
+The angle of the great toe can make the toe bend improperly or not all leading to pain.

 The SCARF bunionectomy looks like a long letter Z, and is stolen from a carpenters who would connect two large beams by notching them together.
 This was employed especially for ceiling beams, so obviously there is great strength to this bone cut.
 The Z configuration makes the bone cut very stable even before screws are placed into the bone to hold the correction.

 The SCARF Bunionectomy is alternative to the Austin Bunionectomy in the following situations.

 - Large bunions – The Austin bunionectomy cannot correct large bunions.
 The SCARF can correct larger bunions without having to fuse a joint at the base of the first metatarsal.
 Fusion requires casting which is not required with a SCARF procedure

 - Revision surgery – previously failed bunion correction can be repaired with a SCARF, which allows the surgeon to cut bone in an area where another cut has already been made.
 If another Austin is attempted the bone may not heal properly.

 Advantages of the SCARF Bunionectomy